Shusha Museum of History

 Shusha Museum of History (Şuşa tarix muzeyi) was one of 8 museums located in Shusha, Azerbaijan.
-It was founded in 1969 and contained up to 5,000 exhibits.
+It was built in 1969 and contained up to 5,000 exhibits.
 The museum was closed after the capture of Shusha on May 8, 1992.

 History

 The idea of establishing Shusha Museum of History dates back to 1967.
 At that time, Arif Agakishiyev, who worked as the first secretary of Shusha District Party Committee, raised the idea of creating such a museum before the Ministry of Culture and the idea was positively received.

 Collecting of exhibits

+After the decision to establish a museum, in parallel, an announcement is made among the population and antiquities are collected voluntarily from the residents.
+After studying the exhibits discovered by archaeologists in the "Aghziyastı kaha" cave near Shusha and belonging to the 2nd millennium BC, some of them were handed over to the newly created museum, and others were handed transferred to the National Museum of History of Azerbaijan.

 Opening ceremony

+In parallel with the collection of exhibits, restoration works were carried out in the Yukhari Govhar Agha Mosque, and the opening of the museum is being carried out within the framework of the events planned to be held in Shusha in connection with the jubilee of Molla Panah Vagif in June 1968.
+The former Minister of Culture, Zakir Bagirov, well-known cultural and artistic figures of Azerbaijan and the district administration took part in the opening.
+In 1981, after a long break, Shusha began to receive its visitors as Shusha Museum of History.